 This document describes how you can create a Permissioning DataSource adapter by writing an application that uses the Permissioning DataSource API.
 A Permissioning DataSource adapter is required to integrate Caplin Xaqua with a Permissioning System.
-The document also discusses the Demo Permissioning DataSource that is provided with the reference implementation of Caplin Trader from release 1.2.8.
+The document also discusses the Demo Permissioning DataSource that is provided with the reference implementation of Caplin Trader.